 Types of Clipless Pedals: Road Bike and Mountain Bike Pedals (Two Bolt and Three Bolt)

 There are two main clipless system designs: those designed for road use and those designed for mountain bike use.
 Which system you choose depends on the type of riding you plan to do.

 Mountain Bike Clipless Pedals (Two Bolt)

-These systems are generally used for mountain biking, bikepacking, commuting, and bicycle touring.
-Mountain bike clipless pedals use cleats that are recessed into the sole of the shoes.
+Two-bolt systems are generally used for mountain biking, bikepacking, commuting, and bicycle touring.
+Clipless mountain bike pedals use cleats that are recessed into the soles of the shoes.
 They attach with two bolts.